emmanuelol/02_keras_py/Git/efficientnet/README.md

-# EfficientNet-Keras
+# EfficientNet Keras (and TensorFlow Keras)

-This repository contains a Keras reimplementation of **EfficientNet**, a lightweight convolutional neural network architecture achieving the [state-of-the-art accuracy with an order of magnitude fewer parameters and FLOPS](https://arxiv.org/abs/1905.11946), on both ImageNet and five other commonly used transfer learning datasets.
+This repository contains a Keras (and TensorFlow Keras) reimplementation of **EfficientNet**, a lightweight convolutional neural network architecture achieving the [state-of-the-art accuracy with an order of magnitude fewer parameters and FLOPS](https://arxiv.org/abs/1905.11946), on both ImageNet and five other commonly used transfer learning datasets.

 The codebase is heavily inspired by the [TensorFlow implementation](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).

+## Important!
+There was a huge library update **24 of July**.
+Now efficintnet works with both frameworks: `keras` and `tensorflow.keras`.
+If you have models, trained before that date, to load them, please, use efficientnet of 0.0.4 version (PyPI).
+You can roll back using `pip install -U efficientnet==0.0.4`.

 ## Table of Contents